aws-solutions-library-samples/aws-insurancelake-etl/README.md

 ## Architecture

-In this section we talk about the overall Insurance Lake architecture and the ETL component.
+In this section we talk about the overall InsuranceLake architecture and the ETL component.

 ### InsuranceLake 3 Cs